NoriginMedia/react-spatial-navigation/README.md

 ```

 ### `onBecameFocused`: function
-Callback function that is called when the item becomes focused directly or when any of the the children components become focused.
+Callback function that is called when the item becomes focused directly or when any of the children components become focused.
 For example when you have nested tree of 5 focusable components, this callback will be called on every level of down-tree focus change.

 Payload:
 Component layout object is passed as a first param.
 All the component props passed back to this callback.
 Useful to avoid creating callback functions during render. `x` and `y` are relative coordinates to parent DOM (**not the Focusable parent**) element. `left` and `top` are absolute coordinates on the screen.